 Using In-Market Audiences for Search Ads

 Now, let’s put this where the rubber meets the road by looking ways to use in-market audiences in your online advertising.

-If you’re under the impression that you can just create a campaign and launch it with an in-market audience, you’re wrong.
+If you’re under the impression that you can just create a campaign and launch it with a Google Ads in-market audience, you’re wrong.
 You need to craft the ad copy so that it appeals to people who are ready to make a purchase.